-A long day out on foot in the Scottish Highlands takes some beating, but obviously involves a bit of luck to get the right conditions.
+A long day out in the Scottish Highlands takes some beating but obviously involves a bit of luck to get the right conditions.
 When it’s clear and sunny there’s nowhere like it in the world.
-When you get up high and have the visibility of summits for miles around, it’s magical to say the least.
+When you get up high and have the visibility of summits for miles around it’s magical to say the least.

-I only tend to listen to music during long, non-stop, races such as UTMB or Western States, where there’s no risk of making navigation errors through being distracted.
-I don’t tend to listen to music in training – for me the whole point of trail running is to enjoy what’s around you and to day dream.
-It’s hard to describe the feeling, but there’s certainly no boredom to it, like a lot of people expect there to be.
+I only tend to listen to music during long, non-stop races such as the UTMB or Western States, where there’s no risk of making navigation errors through being distracted.
+I don’t tend to listen to music in training.
+For me the whole point of trail running is to enjoy what’s around you and to daydream.
+It’s hard to describe the feeling, but there’s certainly no boredom to it like a lot of people expect there to be.

 Firstly, to definitely give it a go.
-I don’t think the ‘ultra distance’ phrase does the sport any favors, implying it requires super-human powers, when it doesn’t.
-The best approach is to look it as an adventure and a foot journey, rather than some epic run.
-Choose a route with a purpose, plan how you can re-fuel en route (coffee and cake in a café, why not eh?!), pack a few essentials in a small rucksack and head off to enjoy the experience.
+I don’t think the ‘ultra distance’ phrase does the sport any favors, implying it requires super-human powers when it doesn’t.
+The best approach is to look at it as an adventure and a foot journey, rather than some epic run.
+Choose a route with a purpose, plan how you can re-fuel en-route (coffee and cake in a café, why not eh?!), pack a few essentials in a small rucksack and head off to enjoy the experience.
 Run a bit, walk a bit, enjoy your surroundings.
 Have a go…

-You need to accept there will be highs and lows, and learn to ride out the low spells.
+You need to accept there will be highs and lows so you need to learn to ride out those low spells.
 A low spell will usually occur for a reason, so consider why it’s happened.
 Mental preparation is just as important as physical.
-You will be amazed how far a well trained mind will carry a less trained body, and I promise it will be worth it when you get there.
+You will be amazed how far a well trained mind will carry a less trained body and I promise it will be worth it when you get there.
 If I’m struggling at any point, or feeling a bit sorry for myself, I always remember how fortunate I am to be able to do it.

 A big part of it is escapism – getting away from work stresses (yes I do have a day job) – and combining a personal urge to compete, seek adventure, keep fit and to challenge myself really, really hard.

-I’m pretty psyched for this year’s Dragons Back Race, a 5 day stage race down the mountainous spine of Wales, which starts at the end of May (eeeek).
+I’m pretty psyched for this year’s Dragons Back Race, a five-day stage race down the mountainous spine of Wales, which starts at the end of May.
 It’s a British classic offering a huge test, not only physically, but of other skills such as mountain craft and navigation.
-A lot of the route is rough and trackless so it’s hard to cover the distance quickly, and with 315km and 15,500m of ascent, that presents quite a challenge!
+A lot of the route is rough and trackless so it’s hard to cover the distance quickly.
+And with 315km and 15,500m of ascent, that presents quite a challenge!
 As well as racing I’d love to have a go at some of the classic UK hill running challenges such as the South Wales Traverse or Paddy Buckley Round.
 It’s hard to keep up with all the new races springing up, but I still have some of the old names on the list such as Hardrock and Leadville.
 I’ll get there one day.

-LUT was an amazing experience – the Dolomites offer a stunning backdrop with some beautiful hidden valleys and dramatic trails.
-My favorite part had to be sunrise around the back of the Tre Cime di Lavaredo, three iconic summits grouped together on the far side of the course.
-During the first night there were flashes of electrical storms all around - somehow the race course stayed dry - but the atmosphere it created was amazing.
-It got really hot towards the end, and it was tough holding it together, but the atmosphere in Cortina on Saturday afternoon at the finish was brilliant and worth all the effort, especially the litre of ice cold lemonade at the end.
+The Lavaredo Ultra Trail was an amazing experience.
+The Dolomites offer a stunning backdrop with some beautiful hidden valleys and dramatic trails.
+My favourite part had to be sunrise around the back of the Tre Cime di Lavaredo, three iconic rock towers grouped together on the far side of the course.
+During the first night there were flashes of electrical storms all around.
+Somehow the race course stayed dry, but the atmosphere it created was amazing.
+It got really hot towards the end and it was tough holding it together, but the atmosphere in Cortina on Saturday afternoon at the finish was brilliant and worth all the effort, especially the litre of ice cold lemonade at the end.